patrob/3d-strategy/docs/phases/README.md

 - [ ] Architecture decisions documented with rationale

 **Failure Triggers:**
-- Any individual task >8 hours (return to Discovery for problem decomposition)
+- Any individual task too complex to be atomic (return to Discovery for problem decomposition)
 - FACTS scale scores <3.0 after 2 revision attempts
 - Circular dependencies discovered in task graph
 - Critical path >150% of original timeline estimate